-The rules for arguments for functions are identical to those for subroutines and are described in Section 3.2.4, "The CALL Statement."
+The rules for arguments for functions are identical to those for subroutines (except that alternate returns are not allowed) and are described in Section 3.2.4, "The CALL Statement."
 Some additional restrictions that apply for intrinsic functions and for statement functions are described in Section 5.3.2, "Intrinsic Functions," and Section 5.3.3, "Statement Functions," respectively.